OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Debugging with LLDB

 The default debugserver executable that Xcode installs can't be used to attach to arbitrary processes (it is usually used only for debugging self-developed apps deployed with Xcode).
-To enable debugging of third-party apps, the `task_for_pid-allow` entitlement must be added to the debugserver executable (so that the debugger process can call `task_for_pid` to obtain the target Mach task port as seen before).
+To enable debugging of third-party apps, the `task_for_pid-allow` entitlement must be added to the debugserver executable so that the debugger process can call `task_for_pid` to obtain the target Mach task port as seen before.
 An easy way to do this is to add the entitlement to the [debugserver binary shipped with Xcode](http://iphonedevwiki.net/index.php/Debugserver "Debug Server on the iPhone Dev Wiki").

 To obtain the executable, mount the following DMG image: